maxvons/CleanList/README.md

 # SimpleList
-And simple and clean to-do list for all your tasks.
+A simple and clean to-do list for all your tasks.